 “This is expected and understood and the system is built to accommodate this in order to make it easy for people to vote.”

 Frank goes on to explain that he believes a computer program inserted into the election machines casts a “phantom ballot” on behalf of a real registered voter who didn’t actually vote.

-As Samuel L. Jackson’s character from Pulp Fiction once said, “that’s a bold statement.”
+As John Travolta’s character from Pulp Fiction once said, “that’s a bold statement.”